dani8439/well-grounded-rubyist/sample_code/chapter_six/notes2.md

 end while n < 11
 puts "Done!"
 ```
 The output from this example is the same as the output from the previous example.
-There's a difference betweet putting `while` at the beginning and putting it at the end.
+There's a difference between putting `while` at the beginning and putting it at the end.
 If you put `while` at the beginning, and if the `while` condition is false, the code isn't executed:

 ```ruby
 n = 10